ipfs/ipfs-blog/src/_blog/a-guide-to-ipfs-connectivity-in-web-browsers.md

 ⚠️ **Notice** ⚠️

-Ensure you specify dns6 or dns4, depending on if you're forming an IPv6 or IPv4 address. **It's important to ensure you use dns, otherwise browser nodes likely won't be able to connect.** Also note the port 4430, if you used a different one, you'll need to specify that.
+Ensure you specify DNS6 or DNS4, depending on if you're forming an IPv6 or IPv4 address. **It's important to ensure you use DNS, otherwise browser nodes likely won't be able to connect.** Also note the port 4430; if you used a different one, you'll need to specify that.

 ## 🌐 Communication

-Whew so you made it this far, you might be wondering "what is communication like?", well luckily the answer is it's _very_ easy in comparison to finding the peers, with only minor pitfalls.
+Whew!
+Since you made it this far, you might be wondering "what is communication like?"Luckily the answer is that it's _very_ easy in comparison to finding the peers, with only minor pitfalls.
 We're going to simply cover how we're using [PubSub](https://docs.libp2p.io/concepts/publish-subscribe/) in the chat example, and exactly what pitfalls were found while it was developed.

 ### 📰 PubSub

-Using PubSub we're able to subscribe to topics, and retrieve any messages posted to those topics.
-In js-ipfs, we can set a callback function, which gets called whenever a message is received:
+Using PubSub, we're able to subscribe to topics and retrieve any messages posted to those topics.
+In `js-ipfs`, we can set a callback function, which gets called whenever a message is received:

 ```javascript
 function echo(msg) {